pduff1/Coursera_GettingAndCleaningData_Assignment/README.md

 The following files form part of the Getting and Cleaning Data project assignment submission:

-1. **run_analysis.R** (secured in GitHub - script for generating the required tidy data sets.
+1. **run_analysis.R** (secured in GitHub - script for generating the required tidy data sets).
-2. **CodeBook.md** (secured in GitHub - CodeBook describing the Variables, and other data features and background for the data contained in the output data sets.
+2. **CodeBook.md** (secured in GitHub - CodeBook describing the Variables, and other data features and background for the data contained in the output data sets).
 3. **README.md** (secured in GitHub - this file - overview of files included in the project and configuration for running the script).
 4. **tidy_stdmean.tx**t (secured in GitHub - tidy data set out put for steps up to the end of step 4.
 5. **tidy_avgs.txt** (Secured in GitHub and submitted as part of the project submission page - tidy data set output for the results of the end of step 5.)